michael-yuji/CKit/readme.md

 ## Description

+CKit is a small helper to make using C APIs in swift easier.
+Also come with some swifty C struct wrappers (dirent, stat, pwd, timespec, etc).
+It also provides painless function to get pointer and cast pointer around.

+## Pointer

 A lot of pointer is used in C. Although swift can call C API directly, swift doesn't provide a easy-clean way to access pointer of non-Foundation object.
-Which CKit provides you.
-CKit is a small helper to make using C APIs in swift easier.
-Also come with some C struct wrappers (dirent, stat, pwd)

 The core of CKit is really only two global functions, some extension to pointer type, one protocol and one class: